Bob has been a professional editor for over twenty years, and personally funded the first two years of MAMA Youth Project’s operation.

 Read Bobs full bio here: Bobs Bio.pdf

-As Director of Operations, Cristina is involved in all aspects of running the organisation, managing activities ranging from funding to building training programmes, job recommendations for alumni and the day to day running of the charity.
+As Chief Operating Officer, Cristina is involved in all aspects of running the organisation, managing activities ranging from funding to building training programmes and the day to day running of the charity.
 Working alongside our CEO towards the sustainability of the charity, Cristina also became a director for Licklemor Productions, the production arm of the charity.

 Since she joined MAMA Youth in 2012, Cristina worked her way up from being a runner, researcher, AP and then a Producer for Seasons 8 and 9 of What's Up TV for Sky 1.
 Cristina studied for her Journalism and Social Communication BA in Romania and Norway and worked as a news reporter, a time when she developed her passion for video production that leads her to complete an MA in Film and Video Production at West London University in 2011.